mattcookio/pivot.nvim/README.md

 ## 🌟 Highlights

-- 🧠 **Smart Splits**: Creates splits intelligently or merges windows when it makes sense
+- 🧠 **Smart Splits**: Merges into adjacent windows when possible (with visual prompt for ambiguity) or creates standard layout splits.
-- 🔄 **Context Aware**: Remembers your window history and acts accordingly
+- 🔄 **Context Aware**: Remembers your window history and acts accordingly.
-- 🚫 **No Duplicates**: Avoids showing the same buffer in multiple windows
+- 🚫 **No Duplicates**: Avoids showing the same buffer in multiple windows (configurable).
-- 🤝 **Consistent Commands**: Similar keystrokes for both buffer and split operations
+- 🤝 **Consistent Commands**: Similar keystrokes for both buffer and split operations.
-- 🎮 **Fully Customizable**: Configure every aspect to match your workflow
+- 🎮 **Fully Customizable**: Configure options and keymaps.

 ## 📦 Installation